Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Decay of the energy

 Again, the main contribution in the right-hand-side is the first term.
-Actually we will see that the $E(u_1)$ term enjoys a better decay in $u$ than $E_{p-1}[\psi](u_1)$ term because in this section $p>1$.
-This will later allow us to absorb \footnote{Even though the constant $D$ can be arbitrarily large.} the second term in the right-hand-side into the first term, for $u_1$ large enough.
+Actually we will see that the $E(u_1)$ term enjoys a better decay in $u$ than $E_{{\pp}-1}[\psi](u_1)$ term because in this section ${\pp}>1$.
+This is how we will absorb the second term of the right-hand-side into the first term, even though $D$ can be arbitrarily large.

-We then combine the bound from Lemma \ref{rpidentity} with the bound on the charge term \eqref{p<3Identity2} to get for any $\eta>0$ small enough:
+We then combine the bound from Lemma \ref{rpidentity} with the bound on the charge term \eqref{p<3Identity2} to get for any $\eta_0>0$ small enough: